Ideal temperature settings for your Air Conditioner | LG Singapore

 In addition, some rooms may have specific temperature requirements.
 For example, a nursery for a baby, a room for someone with health issues, or a home gym may require different and specific temperature ranges.

 To maintain a comfortable temperature across different rooms in the house, use an air conditioning system with flexible settings.
-Within the LG ThinQ app, you can remotely select and adjust your air conditioner’s settings from anywhere, anytime.
-The ThinQ app also helps you monitor energy usage and take advantage of smart functions, such as Energy Saving Mode.
+Within the LG ThinQ™ app, you can remotely select and adjust your air conditioner’s settings from anywhere, anytime.
+The ThinQ™ app also helps you monitor energy usage and take advantage of smart functions, such as Energy Saving Mode.

 Ideal temperatures for different occasions